KumarRobotics/msckf_vio/README.md

 ```
 roslaunch msckf_vio msckf_vio_euroc.launch
 ```
 or

 ```
 roslaunch msckf_vio msckf_vio_fla.launch
 ```

-Once the nodes are running you need to run the dataset rosbags (on a different terminal), for example:
+Once the nodes are running you need to run the dataset rosbags (in a different terminal), for example:

 ```
 rosbag play V1_01_easy.bag
 ```

-As mentioned in the previous section **The robot is required to start from a stationary state in order to initialize the VIO successfully**
+As mentioned in the previous section, **The robot is required to start from a stationary state in order to initialize the VIO successfully.**

-To visualize the pose and feature estimations you can use the provided rviz configurations found in `msckf_vio/rviz` folder to visualize corresponding datatset estimations (EuRoC: `rviz_euroc_config.rviz`, Fast dataset: `rvis_fla_config.rviz`).
+To visualize the pose and feature estimates you can use the provided rviz configurations found in `msckf_vio/rviz` folder (EuRoC: `rviz_euroc_config.rviz`, Fast dataset: `rviz_fla_config.rviz`).

 ## ROS Nodes